jarossnd/arch-linux-install-notes/arch-linux-install-grub.md

 10. Chroot into installed system:
     - `arch-chroot /mnt`

-11. Find available timezones:
-    - `timedatectl list-timezones`

-12. Set the timezone:
+11. Set the timezone:
     - `ln -sf /usr/share/zoneinfo/America/Chicago /etc/localtime`
-    - or `timedatectl set-timezone America/Chicago`
     - If you are unsure, do a `ls /usr/share/zoneinfo` to find country
     - Once you have found the country do another `/usr/share/zoneinfo/America` to find the city

-13. Update the Hardware clock:
+12. Update the Hardware clock:
     - `hwclock --systohc`

-14. Set locale:
+13. Set locale:
     - `vim /etc/locale.gen` (uncomment en_US.UTF-8)
     - `locale-gen`
     - `vim /etc/locale.conf`
     - `LANG=en_US.UTF-8`

-15. Set your keyboard
+14. Set your keyboard
     - `vim /etc/vconsole.conf`
     - `KEYMAP=de-latin1`

-16. Set your hostname and configure hosts
+15. Set your hostname and configure hosts
     - `echo myhostname > /etc/hostname`
     - Update `/etc/hosts` with the following: